42atlas/42atlas/README.md

 Very creative.
 Coding is my form of art.

-I'm currently following various projects as a freelancer and am open to taking on new projects.
+I'm currently following various projects as a freelancer and am open to taking on new tasks.

 - I’m currently learning Three.js and AWS